Trusted-CGI

 Contributing

-The platform is quite simple Golang project with Vue + Quasar frontend and should be easy for newcomers.
+The platform is a quite simple Golang project with Vue + Quasar frontend and should be easy for newcomers.
 Caveats and tips for backend check here

 For UI check sub-repo